 Analysis of Consistency with Policy 1.2.b: An analysis of the impacts to recreation facilities has been provided within this report.
-The proposed amendment would result in a net reduction in the permitted density of the subject property, thereby reducing impacts to recreational facilities.

 Transportation Element

 Objective 1.1: Level of Service: The City shall establish a safe, convenient and efficient level of service standard for all motorized and non-motorized transportation systems.